 Return of Premium: a new addition to many term policies is the return of premium feature, this accounts for outliving the policy.
 If you select a 20 year term and live beyond the 20 years you will get all of your premiums paid back in full.

-Permanent life insurance has many variations but can usually has the common feature of cash value along with a savings account (cash value).
-Because of this these policies tend to be more expensive than term life insurance.
-However there are times when these policies are the logical option.
+Permanent life insurance has many variations but can usually has the common feature of an interest bearing savings (cash value) along with the death benefit.
+Because of this, these policies tend to be more expensive than term life insurance, however there are times when these policies are the logical option.